Highlights

 Visit the student and graduate blog to find out more about what it’s like to study communication and where a QUT degree can take you.

-This course will provide you with the knowledge and tools you’ll need to stay up-to-date on the latest information, prepare reports and stories to fit the fast news cycle, and the professional contacts to get your career moving.
+The journalism major will provide you with the knowledge and tools you’ll need to stay up-to-date on the latest information, prepare reports and stories to fit the fast news cycle, and the professional contacts to get your career moving.
 From day one, you’ll be in the thick of the modern journalism industry.

 You’ll be introduced to data-driven storytelling, where facts can both ensure your reporting is ethical and increase audience appeal.
 You’ll deep-dive into journalism law, and the ethics and social justice issues that challenge modern journalism.
 You’ll even be trained in the specific skills of both short-form, and long-form news production, so you’ll be ready for any work environment.